aireaire/openshift-homework/Readme.md

 openshift_hosted_registry_storage_volume_size: 20Gi
 ```

-- ### Router is configured on each infranode
+- #### Router is configured on each infranode
-Specify infranodes label in router node selector
+Default label `"node-role.kubernetes.io/infra": "true"` for infra nodes is set in router node selector to ensure
+router pods are scheduled on them.

 NOTE: the OpenShift cluster POC for MitziCom is created with pre-defined users from httpasswd.openshift file.
 This is configured by the following group variables in `/etc/ansible/group_vars/OSEv3.yaml`: